Wondery podcast Waco revisits the story of self-styled Messiah David Koresh, and his stand-off with the FBI in 1993.

 The siege seems at each step to mirror Koresh’s end-times prophesies – arguably exactly what he wanted.

 Now, however, some would argue the events mimic in miniature key questions about nationhood, justice, liberty and the right to bear arms: what it means to be American, perhaps.
 This represents quite an about face in public perception since the 90s.

-The group has been described as a cult, and Koresh a manipulative and dangerous guru – a Jim Jones character [link warning: Jonestown Massacre].
+The group has been described as a cult, and Koresh a manipulative and dangerous guru – a Jim Jones character [content warning: Jonestown Massacre].
 Rumours include his sexual manipulation, and that he slept with married women and even children.

 It’s surprising that the podcast’s narrative doesn’t spend more time laying out these claims, and their evidence, a little more baldly.